smikhalevski/es6-model/README.md

 #### <a name="list_brackets"></a><code><i>undefined|<a href="model">Model</a></i> [<i>integer</i> index]</code>

-Sets of retrieves list element by index.
+Sets or retrieves list element by index.

 If value provided for assignment is not strictly equal to `undefined` then it is converted to `Model`.
 If provided value is already a `Model` instance then it is stored as is.
 In case incompatible model is provided, then new model instance of compatible type is created and populated with attributes and properties of provided model.